 Another concern occasionally expressed about the Compact is that the counterpart congressional concurrent resolution, which gives implied consent to the Compact by calling the convention and preselecting legislative ratification in accordance with its terms, would require presidential presentment, as do ordinary bills.
-63 However, the U.S. Supreme Court has ruled in
+However, the U.S. Supreme Court has ruled in Hollingsworth v.

-Hollingsworth v.
 Virginia that Congress's role in the Article V amendment process does not implicate presidential presentment.
-64 Although this ruling was applied specifically to the congressional proposal of amendments, there is every reason to conclude that Congress's convention call and ratification referral powers would be treated the same way, even if exercised by way of a resolution giving implied consent to an interstate compact.
+70 Although this ruling was applied specifically to the congressional proposal of amendments, there is every reason to conclude that Congress's convention call duty and ratification referral power would be treated the same way, even if exercised by way of a resolution giving implied consent to an interstate compact.

-Even more so than the congressional proposal of amendments in Hollingsworth, Congress's call and ratification referral powers under Article V are purely ministerial, procedural powers of the sort not ordinarily subject to presidential presentment.
-The contemplated concurrent resolution's exercise of Congress's Article V call and ratification referral power is similar in legal effect to the direct proposal of constitutional amendments.
+Even more so than the congressional proposal of amendments in Hollingsworth, Congress's call duty and ratification referral power under Article V are purely ministerial, procedural powers of the sort not ordinarily subject to presidential presentment.
+The contemplated concurrent resolution's exercise of Congress's Article V call duty and ratification referral power is similar in legal effect to the direct proposal of constitutional amendments.
 In both cases, Congress is merely channeling a legislative proposal for further action by other bodies - it is not, itself, making federal law.

 If anything, the convention call component of the contemplated resolution has an even more attenuated relationship to lawmaking than does the direct congressional proposal of amendments.
-This is because any convention call would precede both the convention's proposal of an amendment (which is not guaranteed) and the ultimate ratification referral.
-The exercise of such call power is far more like an exercise of the rulemaking power conferred by the Constitution exclusively upon each house of Congress, 65 to which presidential presentment clearly does not apply, than it is like ordinary lawmaking.
+This is because, strictly speaking, the duty to call a convention is not a legislative or quasi-legislative power at all.
+It is a mandate on Congress to act ministerially when a certain threshold is reached.
+Further, any convention call would precede both the convention's proposal of an amendment (which is not guaranteed) and the ultimate ratification referral.
+Even if it were analogized to the exercise of a quasi-legislative power, the fulfillment of the call duty is far more like an exercise of the rulemaking power conferred by the Constitution exclusively upon each house of Congress, 71 to which presidential presentment clearly does not apply, than it is like ordinary lawmaking.

-A different conclusion is not warranted by the fact that a concurrent resolution exercising such powers in accordance with the Compact would be construed as giving implied congressional consent to the Compact.
+A different conclusion is not warranted by the fact that a concurrent resolution effectuating the Compact could be construed as giving implied congressional consent to the Compact.
 There is no textual difference between the role of the president in regard to the Compact Clause (Article I, Section 10, of the U.S. Constitution) and the role of the president in regard to the congressional proposal of amendments under Article V. In both provisions, the text of the Constitution articulates no role for the president whatsoever.
 Where the Constitution is silent, as here, the Supreme Court has ruled that presidential presentment applies only to congressional actions that are equivalent to ordinary lawmaking.
-66